 A Gentile Privilege Checklist

-A checklist of the ways in which you get to live your life in ways that I don’t.
+A checklist of the ways you get to live your life in ways that I don’t.

 Antisemitism on the Left and the Whitewashed Documentary